 ?
 It is, kinda sorta.

 Based on an autobiographical book written by Saroo Brierley, it’s about his search for his biological family, from whom he was separated at five.
-Though he was adopted by an Australian couple and grew up there, he was determined to find them again, using Google Earth to trace the fateful train journey that separated them in the first place.
+Though he was adopted by an Australian couple and grew up there, he was determined to find his birth mother again, using Google Earth to trace the fateful train journey that separated them in the first place.

 Dev Patel’s portrayal of Brierley has won him a best supporting actor nomination; and understandably, Patel is freaking out.
 He told the LA Times, “It kind of hasn’t fully permeated my brain.
 I’m just so overwhelmingly grateful to the universe and the master of that universe, Garth Davis [director of Lion